angelie2/EDM-Projects-Fajarito/Midterm Task 2/README.md

-# Midterm task 2 – Data Cleaning and Transformation using Power Query Editor
+# Midterm Lab Task 2 – Data Cleaning and Transformation using Power Query Editor

 ## Task Description:
 The task is to clean and transform the Uncleaned_DS_Jobs.csv dataset from kaggle using power query editor in excel.
 The goal is to generate insights by answering these key questions: